0xMordecai/docker-by-example/Runnig-a-container/Troubleshooting-container/cheatsheet.md

 # BusyBox in nteractive Mode

-You can also use BusyBox in interactive mode by using the -it flag, which will help you run a series of commands on the BusyBox shell.
-It is also a good idea to add a --rm flag to it to tell Docker to clean up the containers once we have exited from the shell
+You can also use BusyBox in interactive mode by using the `-it flag`, which will help you run a series of commands on the BusyBox shell.
+It is also a good idea to add a `--rm flag` to it to tell Docker to clean up the containers once we have exited from the shell